Eastern Dragon Guardian Pendant — Solid .925 Sterling Silver

 SKU: 2287

-Ridged scales run the length of this eastern dragon guardian pendant — each one carved into the silver by hand.
+Ridged scales crown the head of this eastern dragon guardian pendant — each one carved into the silver by hand.
 The oxidized finish sinks into the grooves so the raised scales stand out against the dark.
-The dragon is caught mid-coil: head raised, body twisting back on itself, the tail wrapping around.
-It's a serpentine Eastern dragon, not a winged Western one — long whiskers, no wings, scaled from head to tail.
-At 22 grams of solid .925 sterling silver and 25mm × 57mm, it carries real weight for a mid-size pendant.
+The dragon grips a thick polished ring in its jaws — the same guardian pose as the bronze door knockers on old Chinese temple gates.
+It's an Eastern dragon, not a winged Western one: long whiskers, swept-back horns, no wings.
+At 24 grams of solid .925 sterling silver and 25mm × 57mm, it carries real weight for a mid-size pendant.

 Who Wears This

-If you prefer Eastern dragon designs over Western — the serpentine, wingless silhouette reads as traditional Asian dragon art.
-The long whiskers and the coil of the body give it a classical guardian look, a world away from the stocky winged dragons of European fantasy.
+If you prefer Eastern dragon designs over Western — the horned, wingless head reads as traditional Asian dragon art.
+The long whiskers and the ring gripped in its jaws give it a classical guardian look, a world away from the stocky winged dragons of European fantasy.

 If you wear silver jewelry daily — the dark oxidized finish is about as low-maintenance as silver gets.
 It doesn't show fingerprints, and it doesn't need regular polishing to look right, so it goes on every morning without a second thought.